Ultracapable/Stat451-Project/README.md

 plot 2

 The chart illustrates the impact of gender and race on admission chances.
 The reference groups for comparison were selected based on the largest applicant group within each category: male for gender and international students for race.
 In terms of gender, females exhibit a higher admission rate compared to males.
 Among racial groups, white and Asian applicants show a relative advantage in admission rates over international students, with applicants classified in the "other" category having the highest advantage.
-Conversely, Hispanic and Black applicants have comparatively lower admission rates, with Black applicants experiencing the lowest rates overall.
+Conversely, Hispanic and Black applicants have comparatively lower admission rates.